Skip Navigation

 3.1.4 - Quebec

 The Quebec Environment Quality Act (EQA) contains a framework for managing contaminated sites.
-The EQA requires a person who permanently ceases an activity that is designated in a regulation, or a person who changes the use of property on which a designated activity once occurred, to carry out a site assessment in accordance with Ministry of the Environment and the Fight against Climate Change , Wildlife and Parks (MEFCC) guidelines.
-If the site assessment indicates that soil or groundwater standards are exceeded, there is a requirement to provide the MEFCC with a remediation plan and an execution timetable for approval, and remediation must be carried out according to the approval plan.
+The EQA requires a person who permanently ceases an activity that is designated in a regulation, or a person who changes the use of property on which a designated activity once occurred, to carry out a site assessment in accordance with Ministry of the Environment and the Fight against Climate Change, Wildlife and Parks (MEFCC) guidelines.
+If the site assessment indicates that soil or groundwater standards are exceeded, there is a requirement to provide the MEFCC with a remediation plan and an execution timetable for approval, and remediation must be carried out according to the approved plan.
 Pursuant to recent amendments to the EQA certain land rehabilitation work can be carried out by filing a declaration of compliance and a rehabilitation plan, and approval of the MEFCC is not required.
 The EQA recognizes the possibility of carrying out remediation by way of a risk assessment for certain types of contamination.
 In addition, if the site assessment establishes that standards are exceeded, a Notice of Contamination must be registered at the land registry.
-A Notice of Decontamination can be registered on title once a government-certified expert establishes that concentrations of contaminants onsite no longer exceed regulatory standards.
+A Notice of Decontamination can be registered on title once a site assessment establishes that concentrations of contaminants onsite no longer exceed regulatory standards.
 Where an approved risk assessment rehabilitation is carried out, a Notice of Land Use Restriction setting out limits on the future use of the property must be registered on title.

 The EQA also requires a person to notify their neighbours if they become aware that contaminants resulting from designated activities are present in soil at the property limits or if there is a serious risk that contaminants in groundwater are migrating offsite that might affect the use of water.
 The EQA gives the MEFCC the power to order polluters or custodians of property to carry out site assessments and site remediation when the MEFCC is aware that contaminants either exceed regulatory limits or where there are no limits set for a contaminant that is likely to adversely affect the life, health, safety, welfare or comfort of human beings, other living species or the environment.
 Liability under these types of orders is joint and several.
-The EQA makes the following defences available to innocent custodians of contaminated land facing an order from the MEFCC: (1) the person, acting diligently, was unaware of and had no reason to suspect the presence of contaminants in the land; (2) once becoming aware of the presence of contaminants in the land, the person complied the law, and acted reasonably and diligently under the circumstances; and (3) the site was contaminated as a result of contamination migrating from a neighbouring property and the contamination was caused by a third party.
+The EQA makes the following defences available to innocent custodians of contaminated land facing an order from the MEFCC : (1) the person, acting diligently, was unaware of and had no reason to suspect the presence of contaminants in the land; (2) once becoming aware of the presence of contaminants in the land, the person complied the law, and acted reasonably and diligently under the circumstances; and (3) the site was contaminated as a result of contamination migrating from a neighbouring property and the contamination was caused by a third party.

 4. Water